Aishat452/100DaysOfCode/README.md

 I  learnt how to use colors in CSS: how to use the HEX CODE and RGB to access different colors.
 How to link the external CSS and other files, how to use some CSS properties.
 I also learn how to use the anchor tags with its attribute (href) and more

+Day 4/100:
+I was able to learn:
+1. Using fonts in CSS.
+2. Multiple files and request.
+3. Working with font sizes

+Day 5/100:
+I organized source files in folders & I lesrnt how to use shared CSS file

+Day 6/100:
+1. I learnt how to create lists.
+2. I understand parent child containers in CSS.
+3. and I understand the difference between the development server and the local addresses.

+Day 7/100:
+1. I understand how to use the CSS BOX MODEL.
+2. Selectors and Combinators.
+3. The difference between block versus inline elements.

+Day 8/100:
+1. Working with "box-shadow" property
+2. Working withn negative margin.
+3. Working with HTML layout.
+4. Styling the main section of the first week project.

+Day 9/100:

 ### Conclusion
 I am excited to take on this challenge and commit to improving my coding skills.
 I hope this README message serves as a source of motivation for others who are also taking on the #100DaysOfCode challenge.
 Let's do this!